rwijtvliet/portfolyo/docs/core/pfline.rst

      pfl_1 == pfl_2 == pfl_3 == pfl_4
      # --- hide: start ---
      print(repr(pfl_1 == pfl_2 == pfl_3 == pfl_4))

+* If two portfolio lines span distinct periods, only their overlap is kept.
+If instead we want to keep all timestamps, e.g., when adding a portfolio line which spans a quarter to one that spans a year (with the same frequency, e.g. hourly), first use the ``.reindex()`` method on the former with the index of the latter.
+The values outside the specified quarter are filled with "zero" values as is applicable to the kind of portfolio line under consideration.

 * A single value is understood to apply uniformly to each timestamp in the index of the portfolio line.